-When a legal matter arises, most people seek legal representation from a licensed attorney well-versed in the area of law that addresses their problem.
-But there are no laws against pursuing a matter without an attorney, and not all matters actually require professional guidance.
-Here are 5 reasons why you may not even need an attorney:
+When a legal matter arises, most people seek legal representation from a licensed attorney well-versed in law that addresses their problem.
+But there are no laws against pursuing a matter without an attorney, and not all matters require professional guidance.
+Here are five reasons you may not even need an attorney.

-1. You proceed Pro Per or Pro Se.
-These latin terms mean that one is advocating on one’s own behalf before a court, rather than being represented by a lawyer.
-If you feel confident that you can educate yourself about the relevant area of law that concerns you, then perhaps you could represent yourself in either civil or criminal court.
-When proceeding “pro se”, you will be held accountable for adhering to the court procedures and decorum in the applicable jurisdiction.
-Your tasks will include conducting proper legal analysis, preparing and writing proper legal pleadings and conducting the legal research and discovery necessary to prevail in your matter.
-You will still be responsible for filing fees, fees for depositions and other items related to handling your matter.
+The Latin words ‘pro per’ or ‘pro se’ mean that one is advocating on one’s own behalf before a court, rather than being represented by a lawyer.
+If you feel confident that you can educate yourself about the relevant area of law that concerns you, then you can represent yourself in either civil or criminal court.
+You will be held accountable for adhering to the court procedures and decorum in the applicable jurisdiction.
+Your tasks will include conducting proper legal analysis; preparing and writing proper legal pleadings, and conducting legal research and discovery necessary to prevail in your matter.
+You will be responsible for filing fees, disposition fees, and other items related to handling your matter.
 If you are not sure what “discovery” involves…look it up!
 There’s no better time to start your pro se status than the present.

-3 Your matter could be heard in Small Claims Court.
-In a small claims matter only the actual parties can represent themselves in civil matters.
-In most jurisdictions, the amount of the controversy is limited and ranges from $2500 to $5000 dollars.
-If you have seen Judge Judy, Okra, Kevin, or Evelyn on T.V., then you already have an idea of the less formal and more simple procedures found in a small claims court, with hopefully much less drama.
-But the small claims court is a great venue for people to seek redress and receive a binding judgment.
-When considering the costs and benefits of using an attorney, sometimes it’s best to pursue the maximum amount in a small claims action even if it doesn’t satisfy the total balance of the amount disputed.
+In a small claims matter, only the actual parties can represent themselves in civil matters.
+In most jurisdictions, the amount of the controversy is limited and ranges from $2,500 to $5,000.
+If you have seen Judge Judy, Okra, Kevin, or Evelyn on TV., then you already have an idea of the less formal and more simple procedures with hopefully less drama.
+Small claims court is a great venue for people to seek redress and receive a binding judgment.
+When considering the costs and benefits of using an attorney, sometimes it’s best to pursue the maximum amount in a small claims action, even if it doesn’t satisfy the total balance of the amount disputed.

-5. You have time and the fortitude.
 Pursuing or defending a legal matter can be exhausting, both financially and emotionally, and this is usually when one retains an attorney.
 So consider the best use of your time.
-Could you be earning more investing your time into your own work instead of taking on larger and less familiar tasks?
+Could you be earning more by investing your time into your own work instead of taking on larger and less familiar tasks?
 Do you have the emotional fortitude to withstand professional assaults on the integrity of your position?
-If you have the time and an iron stomach then you should consider pursuing your own claim.
+If you have the time and an iron stomach, then you should consider pursuing your own claim.

 Having an attorney is similar to hiring a real estate agent.
 In a real estate deal, one can sell their own home and save substantially on a sales commission.
-But the benefit of having a real estate agent is more than just about commission or having someone sticking a sign on your lawn or place a lock box on your door.
+But the benefit of having a real estate agent is more than just about commission or having someone stick a sign on your lawn or place a lock-box on your door.
 A good agent performs so many administrative tasks behind the scenes.
 But most importantly, the agent acts as a professional buffer between a buyer and a seller.
-Not everyone has the emotional constitution to deal with criticism or unhappiness surrounding the sale or purchase of a their home.
+Not everyone has the emotional constitution to deal with criticism or unhappiness surrounding the sale or purchase of a home.
 The real estate agent takes on the burden of softening the emotional blows and focusing on all the “working parts” needed to move a deal forward.
 That is what an attorney does for their clients, but on a higher level of the risk-reward equation.

-Conclusion.
 There are times when using an attorney may not be necessary.
-But try not to cite “money” as the reason to forgo proper legal representation since there are different types of affordable fee arrangements that attorneys can structure for clients.
-If you are ever in doubt of your legal rights, absolutely no one but a licensed attorney (practicing in the area of law that concerns you) can advise you of your legal rights and remedies.)
+But try not to cite “money” as the reason to forgo proper legal representation, since there are different types of affordable fee arrangements that attorneys can structure for clients.
+If you are ever in doubt of your legal rights, only a licensed attorney (practicing around the law that concerns you) can advise you of your legal rights and remedies.
 Attorneys, like most professionals, can briefly give you time to discuss and assess your matter and advise you accordingly.
 Only then should the options enumerated above be considered.

 About the Author: Since 1990, David Soble has represented lenders, loan servicers, consumers and business owners on residential and commercial real estate, finance and compliance issues.
 He has been involved in thousands of real estate transactions, being responsible for billions in real estate loan portfolios throughout his career.